PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 ## HTML Markup BC break

-Since PrestaShop is a web project, we have hundreds of HTML templates inside the codebase that evolve in time.
+Since PrestaShop is a web project, we have dozen of HTML templates inside the codebase that evolve in time.
 These templates have a structure and markers such as IDs and classes, that evolve too.
 These evolutions can introduce a BC break.

 For example a lot of JavaScript code, such as jQuery, relies on HTML IDs and classes to select DOM elements to modify.
 This means that modifying these markers or removing them... break the JavaScript behavior relying on them !

-In order to follow SemVer at PrestaShop, we also make sure we keep HTML markup backward compatible.
+As a consequence, in order to comply with SemVer on the PrestaShop project, maintainers also make sure to keep HTML markup backward compatible.

 **Hard markup BC break example:**
 ```html